nalgeon/sqlean/README.md

 -   [uuid](docs/uuid.md): Universally Unique IDentifiers
 -   [vsv](docs/vsv.md): CSV files as virtual tables

+## The incubator

+These functions haven't yet made their way to the main extension set.
+They may be untested, poorly documented, and without a well-thought API.
+Think of them as of candidates for the standard library.

+See the [full extension list](https://github.com/nalgeon/sqlean/issues/27) and vote for your favorites!
+We'll merge popular ones into the main set.

 ## Download

 There are [precompiled binaries](https://github.com/nalgeon/sqlean/releases/latest) for every OS: